deckblue/l10n/CONTRIBUTING.md

-# Contribution Guidelines
+# How to help

-There are mainly two ways to contribute to **[deck.blue](https://deck.blue)** from this repository.
+There are mainly two ways to contribute to **[deck.blue](https://deck.blue)**'s localization from this repository.
 The first, and easiest, is to **edit the translation files directly in this repository on GitHub**.
 The second is to **clone this repository to your local machine, edit the translation files with an editor such as VSCode**, and then make a pull request.

-We recommend the second method within the above, but for non-techies this is not an easy way.
-So you can edit this repository in either of the two ways mentioned above.
-Either way you create a pull request and then contribute with confidence that the reviewers will make sure there are no mistakes in your changes. **Take it easy!**
+We recommend the second method within the above, but for non-techies this is not straight-forward.
+In either way you'll create a pull request and then contribute with confidence that the reviewers will make sure there are no mistakes in your changes. **Take it easy!**

 ## For non-techies